scarcheek/DiscordRadio/README.md

 Check back to your Discord and you'll see yourself playing Discord Radio!

 ### Error detection
-The most common error will occur if you reload the extension without restarting chrome afterwards.
+The most common error will occur if you reload the extension without restarting the browser afterwards.
 If that doesn't solve the problem, feel free to contact `Scar#5966` or `Lancear#6961` on Discord about it!